Generic catastrophic poverty when selfish investors exploit a degradable common resource: Reference model for the tragedy of the commons

 \subsection{Finite-size commons}

 Hitherto, investments of any size would result in positive nominal returns.
-Alternatively one can consider commons characterized by a finite size $x_{\rm max}$.
-A this point, the productivity of the commons vanishes altogether.
+Alternatively one can consider a common-pool resource for which there is an upper bound for total investments, $x_{\rm max}$.
+At this point, the productivity of the commons vanishes altogether.
+For simplicity we denote $x_{\rm max}$ as the size of the commons \cite{ostrom1999coping}.
 A possible productivity function is

 which leads via (\ref{P_x_optimal}) to the optimal total investment